 We often say that 3-Stars is a “ceiling” for more rational, product-centric ads.
 Google aired a bunch of spots for its Chromebook and Pixelbook range this month, and the scores bore that out.
 This crisp, well-executed, and pacy ad is about as good as pure product ads get… but it’s still only 3-Stars.

 CAN FLUENT DEVICES MAKE CREDIT CHECKS FUN?
 ASK “DATA SELF DAN” (UK)

 Experian became the latest brand to launch a Fluent Device this month with “Data Self Dan”, in a series of comic ads making a serious point.
 In an age of fear about data exploitation, Experian want to get the point across that brands can use your data to help you, not exploit you.
 Does Dan manage it?
 His best ad is this campsite skit, which balances comedy and explanation to get a high 2-Stars.
 It’s not a classic campaign yet, but in the sober financial services sector it’s a foundation to build on.

 Finally, one of this month’s big ad launches was the new Confused.com campaign, starring Irish actor Timothy Murphy negotiating a world you can’t trust in search of clarity.
 With price comparison rivals Comparethemarket and Go Compare locked into long-running Fluent Device campaigns, Confused.com has lacked identity in comparison.
 This new campaign takes a hard-hitting, anti-consumerist tone, which rarely lands well with viewers: they know an advert when they see one.
 The result?
 A poor 1-Star.

 Want to know how your own advertising performs?
-Let us know you're interested in System1 Ad Ratings.
+Sign up for System1 Ad Ratings.